SciddhantoSinha/Email-Automation-Bot/README.md

 ### 1. Connect to Microsoft 365 Outlook

-The bot uses the **Microsoft 365 Outlook activities** to establish a connection with the user's Outlook account.
+The bot uses **Microsoft 365 Outlook activities** to establish a connection with the user's Outlook account.

 Authentication is handled through the Microsoft 365 connection configured in UiPath.